Mukesh80530/vidyatm/README.md

 # vidyatm
-this is simple static website
+this is a simple static website, which contain HTML 5, CSS and Java Script